-- You take medicines that may cause urinary problems such as diuretics, antihistamines, antidepressants, or sedatives.
-DO NOT stop or change your medicines without talking to your doctor.
+- You take medicines that may cause urinary problems, such as diuretics, antihistamines, antidepressants, or sedatives.
+DO NOT stop or change your medicines without talking to your provider.

 - You have tried self-care steps for 2 months and symptoms have not improved.

 Andersson KE, Wein AJ.
 Pharmacologic management of lower urinary tract storage and emptying failure.
 In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
 11th ed.
 Philadelphia, PA: Elsevier; 2016:chap 79.

 Ferri FF.
 Prostatic hyperplasia, benign.
 In: Ferri FF, ed.
 Ferri's Clinical Advisor 2018.
 Philadelphia, PA: Elsevier; 2018:1075-1076.

 McNicholas TA, Speakman MJ, Kirby RS.
 Evaluation and nonsurgical management of benign prostatic hyperplasia.
 In: Wein AJ, Kavoussi LR, Partin AW, Peters CA eds.
 Campbell-Walsh Urology.
 11th ed.
 Philadelphia, PA: Elsevier; 2016:chap 104.

 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Prostate enlargement (benign prostatic hyperplasia). www.niddk.nih.gov/health-information/urologic-diseases/prostate-problems/prostate-enlargement-benign-prostatic-hyperplasia.
 Updated September 2014.
 Accessed September 15, 2017.